SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm-release.html.md

 ### 3.2.2
 [Download link](http://resources.cumulocity.com/ntc/smartrest-agent_3.2.2_arm.ipk).
 Changes:

-* [MTM-13384](https://cumulocity.atlassian.net/browse/MTM-13384)signal: report RSRP signal strength instead of RSCP when using 4G network.
+* signal: report RSRP signal strength instead of RSCP when using 4G network.
-* [MTM-13384](https://cumulocity.atlassian.net/browse/MTM-13384)integrate: use RDB uboot.hw_id as name when creating device.
+* integrate: use RDB uboot.hw_id as name when creating device.
-* [MTM-13384](https://cumulocity.atlassian.net/browse/MTM-13384)modbus: disable Modbus-RTU support when model is NTC-140W.
+* modbus: disable Modbus-RTU support when model is NTC-140W.
-* [MTM-13904](https://cumulocity.atlassian.net/browse/MTM-13384)modbus/mbbase: write modbus response values to agent log for easier troubleshooting.
+* modbus/mbbase: write modbus response values to agent log for easier troubleshooting.
 * [fix]modbus: fix regression bug introduced in 3.2.0 that reading is offset by 1 when data model doesn't start from number 1.

 ### 4.0.0